 In 1940 there was quite a comparatively narrow definition of who might be considered viable military personnel; modern warfare, having expanded to include cyber warfare, information warfare, as well as others alongside the more traditional forms, has served to multiply the numbers of potential service personnel.
 What is more the options for redress, for appeal, are limited and pragmatically toothless.

 In such circumstances, therefore, while every country might like to have the global reach Britain did in 1940, very few nations today enjoy the advantages of a globally deployable naval fleet – with the infrastructure and connections to support it.
 Even those nations that retain such an advantage will still need to think about how they go about extracting those persons who might be useful to their war effort or whose loss might adversely affect it; after all, a popular social media influencer spouting enemy propaganda from a controlled environment could prove very complicated; it may even force governments into actions they would never have previously considered.
 More traditionally though the loss of engineers and scientists – the fuel of the intellectual struggle which has typified great power contests since the nineteenth century – could prove a major issue, especially for those nations who rely upon their technological edge to compensate for mass limitations.

-This article was made possible due to the kind support of the Engelsberg Programme for Applied History, Grand Strategy and Geopolitics at the Forum on Geopolitics, supported by the Axel and Margaret Ax:son Johnson Foundation for Public Benefit.
+This article was made possible due to the kind support of the Engelsberg Programme for Applied History, Grand Strategy and Geopolitics at the Centre for Geopolitics, supported by the Axel and Margaret Ax:son Johnson Foundation for Public Benefit.